Published May 2022

 A Closer Look at Equities

 “Equities” is a very big asset class.
 Some equities are unprofitable high-valuation growth stocks.
-Others are profitable low-valuation dividend stocks.
+Others are profitable low-valuation dividend stocks (including dividend aristocrats that have raised their dividends for 25 consecutive years).
 Many are somewhere in between.
 Equities vary across industries and business models dramatically.

 In inflationary environments, stocks that are classified as “value” typically hold up better than “growth” stocks.
 Here’s an example for US history through autumn 2020 (from which point there has been a period of value outperformance):